Esadeghii/AutomatedFeatureExtraction-VAE/README.md

 ## Introduction

-This repository contains the implementation of the **Variational Autoencoder (VAE)** model from the paper titled **"Multi-Objective Design of DNA-Stabilized Nanoclusters Using Variational Autoencoders With Automatic Feature Extraction."** The goal of this project is to design DNA templates that can tune the fluorescence properties of silver nanoclusters (AgN-DNAs) for applications such as deep tissue bioimaging.
+This repository contains code, training data, and experimental validation for a **regularized variational autoencoder (VAE)** model that performs automatic feature extraction for the multi-objective design of DNA-stabilized silver nanoclusters (AgN-DNAs).
+The repository accompanies the manuscript titled **"Multi-Objective Design of DNA-Stabilized Nanoclusters Using Variational Autoencoders With Automatic Feature Extraction"** (Sadeghi, Mastracco, et al., 2024), DOI [accepted manuscript - pending DOI].

+The goal of this project is to design DNA templates that can tune the fluorescence properties of silver nanoclusters (AgN-DNAs) for applications such as deep tissue bioimaging.

 Traditional approaches rely on manual feature engineering to design DNA sequences that produce desired properties in AgN-DNAs, which can be labor-intensive and limited to a single property.
 In contrast, this VAE-based model is generative, allowing for **automatic feature extraction** and **multi-objective design**, enabling the simultaneous optimization of multiple AgN-DNA properties, such as fluorescence color and brightness.